ipatch/dotfiles/jobs/Linux/arch/README.md

 ***hypothesis*** i've run a system update _yay_ and have updated all packages on the system, but have yet to reboot the system. for whatever reason i think this is preventing the zfs module from loading. ...will attempt to restart computer after all pkg installations have been completed.

-**correct** ✅ rebooting my archlinux box, followd by running, `sudo -E /sbin/modprobe zfs` loaded the zfs modules for my running kernel.
+**correct** ✅ rebooting my archlinux box, followed by running, `sudo -E /sbin/modprobe zfs` loaded the zfs modules for my running kernel.

 [lm.zfs1]: <https://www.reddit.com/r/archlinux/comments/tzysyg/installing_zfs_breaks_dependency/>